-This area thrives on transportation with interstates, rail systems and five airports streamline deliveries from Bell County.
+This area thrives on transportation with interstates, rail systems and five airports streamlining deliveries to and from Bell County.

 Education's our foundation

 The immediate Temple area is served by three independent school districts - Temple, Belton, and Academy.
 Salado, Rogers, and Troy are nearby.